Online Firefighting on Cactus Graphs: Introduction

 However, the availability guarantee no longer holds when the graph contains a cycle.
 In this case, the shortest distance between a vertex and the fire source (i.e., the earliest time the vertex can be burned) can be increased by ``breaking'' a cycle that overlaps the shortest path from the vertex to the fire source.
 Consequently, if the online algorithm breaks the cycle differently from the optimal solution, the two strategies result in different residual graphs, which invalidates the charging framework.

-To tackle this issue, we design an algorithm for $1$-almost trees that only follows the greedy choice when the immediate gain (i.e., the number of vertices saved by this choice) is significant.
-Otherwise, the algorithm instead breaks a cycle in such a way that it delays the earliest time at which a significant number of vertices would be burned, in the hope of securing a future gain.

-In cactus graphs, multiple cycles may be present.
+In cactus graphs, even multiple cycles can be present.
 This introduces further misalignments between the algorithm’s strategy and that of the optimal solution: not only in how to break a cycle, but also in which cycle to break.
-We address this issue with a ``cool-down timer'' mechanism that balances cycle-breaking and greedy choices.
-Specifically, when the greedy choice does not yield a significant immediate gain, the algorithm breaks a cycle.
-Depending on how long this break delays the burning of the remaining subgraph, the algorithm switches to the greedy choice whenever a firefighter becomes available during this period.
-Once a greedy choice is made or the timer expires, the algorithm is again free to break a cycle.

 The misalignment between the algorithm’s and the optimal solution’s residual graphs also makes the analysis challenging.
 We design a charging framework, which first partitions the vertices saved by the optimal solution into independent parts, and then charges each part to a subset of vertices saved by the algorithm.
 The number of parts may grow depending on the configuration of the optimal solution.
 Thus, the challenge is to partition the vertices saved by the optimal solution appropriately (based on different graph classes and algorithms) and to select the subsets of vertices saved by the algorithm such that no vertex saved by the algorithm is charged more than a constant number of times.